StackVista/stackstate-docs/setup/agent/docker.md

 ### Traces

-When used in conjunction with one of our language specific trace clients, e.g. [StackState Java Trace Client](/#/stackpacks/stackstate-agent-v2/java) / [StackState Dotnet Trace Client](/#/stackpacks/stackstate-agent-v2/dotnet)  to allow automatic merging of components within StackState make sure to configure your app to use the host’s pid namespace:
+The StackState Agent can be configured to collect traces via a [StackState tracing integration](s/configure/traces/how_to_setup_traces.md#2-configure-tracing-integrations).
+When using the StackState Agent running on Docker in conjunction with one of our language specific trace clients, make sure to configure your app to use the host’s PID namespace:

 ```
   service:
     ...
-    pid: "host" # ensure pid's match with processes reported by the StackState process agent
+    pid: "host" # should match with processes reported by the StackState process Agent
     ...
 ```